A History Of Baseball Cards

 Here Comes The Topps Monopoly

-The Topps Gum Company tiptoed into the baseball card business officially in 1951 with its Red Backs and Blue Backs sets of cards.
+The Topps Gum Company officially entered the baseball card business in 1951 with its Red Backs and Blue Backs sets of cards.
 The cards were designed to look like a playing card and were meant to be played as a baseball-themed card game.
 The cards really never caught on, and Topps decided to move in a completely different direction the following year.

 In the autumn of 1951, a young Topps employee named Sy Berger designed the 1952 Topps baseball card set on the kitchen table of his apartment in Brooklyn using cardboard and scissors.
-Berger, now a legend in the collectible space, was an employee of Topps for fifty years and is considered one of the most influential hobby figures.
+Berger, now a legend in the collectible space, worked for Topps for fifty years and is considered one of the most influential hobby figures.

-Berger was even honored by the Baseball Hall of Fame in 1988, which credited Berger with “the development of the modern baseball trading card” and honored him for “helping to introduce generations of fans to baseball for more than half of a century”.
+Berger was even honored by the Baseball Hall of Fame in 1988.
+The Hall credited Berger with “the development of the modern baseball trading card” and honored him for “helping to introduce generations of fans to baseball for more than half of a century.”

-The ’52 Topps set is a thing of beauty, an iconic design that started what would become the standard format for the modern baseball card.
+The ’52 Topps set is beautiful, an iconic design that started what would become the standard format for the modern baseball card.
 However, the size of the 1952 set was still the larger size (the 1957 set would mark the official start of the 2 1/2 by 3 1/2 inch size (standard of today).
 The card created by Berger was a groundbreaking feat.

 The design included a player’s autograph (taken from their Topps contract), team name and logo on the front, and the player’s height, weight, statistics, and a short biography on the back.

-The ’52 set was issued in six different series, and Topps designed releases so that most of the big stars weren’t released until later in the series.
+The ’52 set was issued in six different series, and Topps designed the releases so that most of the big stars were released later in the series.

 Later series cards were produced in much smaller quantities because the later series runs coincided with football season and kids heading back to school.